 Another important part of the process – putty and wood fillers will smooth nail holes, dents, and minor open wood knots.

-This step is the final step before paint application.
+This step is the final step before the paint application.
 This step is specific to sanding wood-filled, puttied, or caulked areas.
 Run your hand over the surface.
 Make sure there are no rough or uneven areas.
-Again, 240 or more grit sandpaper is suggested.

-We suggest using waterborne Alkyds or Acrylic Enamels specific for cabinet applications.
-Extremely high-end oil resins are also suggested.
-If you desire interior oil-based paint, we suggest Benjamin Moore Satin Impervo low lustre enamel.
+Most homeowners opt for applying waterborne alkyds or acrylic enamels specific to cabinet applications to control cost.
+High-quality household oil paints are also available.
+If you desire interior oil-based paint, we recommend Benjamin Moore Satin Impervo low-luster enamel.

-Simply put, heavy applications will create unwanted texture, which is counterintuitive – since we spent so much time sanding to make sure the surface was smooth.
+Simply put, heavy applications will create unwanted texture, which is counterintuitive – since we spent so much time sanding to make sure the surface is smooth.

-If you have had the cabinets painted you must allow a few days prior to re-installation.
+If you have had the cabinets painted using household paint, you should wait a few days before rehanging.
 Another benefit to using lacquer is quicker dry times.
-With lacquer, you can literally hang the doors the same day.
+With lacquer, you can literally hang the doors on the same day.

 Yes, it was a process.
 However, you were able to personalize and salvage your pre-existing cabinets at a fraction of the price it would have cost to replace them.

-If you are in the market to refinish your interior kitchen cabinets, bookshelves, bathroom vanity, or transition your stained interior trim to paint – let the professional at A Touch of Color Painting get the job done for you.
-After all – after reading this blog – you know it’s going to be done right!
+If you are in the market to refinish your interior kitchen cabinets, bookshelves, or bathroom vanity or transition your stained interior trim to paint – we can get the job done correctly and warranty the results.
+Call us today at 919-426-4928.